Nadja7/quote4you/README.md

 6.Run ConvertingService Application

-There are also try to protect Day Service anf also Converting Service using Spring @Retry and Fallback class wenn Quote Service is for some reason down.
+There are also try to protect Day Service and also Converting Service using Spring @Retry and Fallback class wenn Quote Service is for some reason down.
 In this case services will continue to  work with default values.